 The next day we motored the length of the Kiel Canal to Brunsbuttel, where we had first met Cori & Jens at the beginning of the summer.
 There was a real traffic jam at Brunsbuttel.
 (Everyone poised to finish their summer cruise?)
 It became obvious that we would have to raft onto other boats in what was really a fairly small space.
 After initially rafting to a large power boat, a space on the dock became available, so we moved over.
 Not long after that we had three other boats rafted onto us.
 We took the opportunity to have a restaurant dinner at a Croatian restaurant which sounded interesting.
 It turned out the maître d' was Pakistani, and quite a charming fellow.
 Craig wanted to order a hot spicy dish, and the maître d' warned him against the particular one he selected.
 Turns out the maître d' was right.

 The weather reports indicated some strong winds were coming in a day or two.
 Our choices were to wait at Brunsbuttel (a mob scene), to continue out the Elbe River to Cuxhaven (an unknown quantity), or to go 16 miles out into the "Bight of Germany" to Helgoland and be prepared to wait there.
 We chose to go out the Brunsbuttel lock and down the Elbe to Cuxhaven.
-The current flowing out of the Elbe River gave us a strong boost, and it looked like the winds would hold off for hours, so we decided to continue on to Helgoland, a tiny island 16 nm out into the North Sea.
+The current flowing out of the Elbe River gave us a strong boost, and it looked like the winds would hold off for hours, so we updated our plan and decided to continue on to Helgoland, a tiny island 16 nm out into the North Sea.

 What a different sort of place!
 It turns out we spent three days there, departing on the last possible day to meet the Schengen rules.
 In the interim there were some very strong winds and exciting looking seas outside the entrance.